MaStr/cuisine_dokuwiki_example/README.txt

 This is a simple example for a Cuisine & Fabric script.
 Make sure the user has sudo rights on the target system.
 This script is used through fabric.

+This example was created within a hour working time together with the example of "invisible island" below.
+I recommend reading the cuisine source, because it is very well documented & verbose-like written.

 !!
 Do not use on production system, because a security step on the apache configuration was ommited. !!

 System-Requirements: